Will I lose some or all of my pension as a result of divorce? I don’t see why my spouse should get any of it – he has hardly worked a day in his life!

 The death benefits available from a pension fund after retirement will depend to a large extent on the retirement income option selected.
 If you buy an annuity with your pension fund, you can build into the annuity a death benefit in the form of ongoing income for your partner or other beneficiaries.
 This can be costly, so you need to balance the importance of a death benefit from an annuity with the costs involved.

-Speak to an independent financial adviser to discuss the various options and to ensure that your own pension plans are structured in the more efficient way should the worst happen.
+Speak to an independent financial adviser to discuss the various options and to ensure that your own pension plans are structured in a more efficient way should the worst happen.

 What is a QDRO and why do I need one?

 Qualified domestic relations orders (often called QDROs) create or recognize the existence of an alternate payee’s right to receive all or a portion of the benefits payable under a retirement plan.
 They are complex matters orders or decrees that require an attorney’s guidance in order to effectively transfer an interest in a qualified retirement plan.
-401(K)’s, IRA’s, Pension Funds can be split should both parties agree and file a qualified domestic-relations order (QDRO), a legal document that directs pension-plan sponsors how to pay out the funds.
-These funds are tax free if rolled over into your individual retirement account.
+401(K)’s, IRAs, and Pension Funds can be split should both parties agree and file a qualified domestic-relations order (QDRO), a legal document that directs pension-plan sponsors on how to pay out the funds.
+These funds are tax-free if rolled over into your individual retirement account.

 For a domestic relations order to become qualified, the plan administrator must join the suit as a party, and then decide if the DRO is qualified, and be permitted to represent the important interests.
 When determining if the DRO is qualified the plan administrator must determine if it fulfills several requirements.
 First, there must be a transfer of ownership.
 Thus, the order must “be one which ‘creates or recognizes the existence of an alternate payee’s right to…receive all or a portion of the benefits’ payable to the owner.”
 Second, the DRO must specify the names and addresses of each participant in the suit and the alternate payee; the amount that each alternate payee will receive; the number of payments that the order will be effective for; and the exact retirement plan the order governs.
 Third, DRO must specify the amount and duration of the payments.
 Fourth, when talking about retirement plans, the DRO must “provide that the court may not order the plan to provide to an alternate payee any type, form, or amount of benefit not normally available to the owning spouse.
 It also may not order the plan administrator to provide to one alternate payee any benefit already being paid to an alternate payee under another QDRO.”